selbouhaddani/OmicsPLS_ShortCourse/README.md

 #### Quick troubleshooting

 - _I get "These packages have more recent versions available" with a list of packages._ The best way is to enter 1 or 2 (All or CRAN only) and update old packages.
 In principle, you should be able to still install all packages while selecting 3 (none), but it's recommended to regularly update R and the packages.
 - _I get "package 'xxx' is not available (for R version x.y.z)" when trying to install a package._ Most likely this is due to an outdated R version.
 Please update your R to at least version 4.0.5.
 Run `R.version` to see which version you have.
-It could also be that a dependent package is missing, check **all** error and warning messages to see which package is the culprit.
-Note that `disgenet2r` needs a special approach, see next point.
+It could also be that a dependent package is missing, check **all** errors, warnings and messages to see which package is the culprit.
+Note that `disgenet2r` needs a special approach, described above.
 - _I get another strange message._ Did you update to at least R 4.0.5?
 When trying to install `disgenet2r`, do you have Rtools or Xcode installed?
 If yes, please contact me (email: s.elbouhaddani at umcutrecht.nl) or open a new issue (see button Issues above).
 Please carefully describe what you did, and also copy-paste the output of `sessionInfo()` in your message.